discord-jda/JDA-Website/docs/contributing/structure-guide.md

 ### Paragraphs

 JDA has a specific JavaDoc structure that is unique to our repository.
-We use a style in which we encapsulate each important part of the doc in a "block" for itself.
+<br>We use a style in which we encapsulate each important part of the doc in a "block" for itself.
-Each `<br>` tag is placed in-front of the new line:
+<br>Each `<br>` tag is placed in-front of the new line:

 !!! note inline end
     `<br>` tags are not to be closed